Table of Contents Show

 One of the most charming, it houses around 1400 people.
 47.5% of the population are males, while 52.5% are female.

 Summers in Fort Benton are short, warm, and clear, while winters are snowy, windy, and mostly cloudy.

-The Upper Missouri National Wild and Scenic River, which starts at Fort Benton and runs 149 miles downstream, have attracted visitors for hundreds of years.
+The Upper Missouri National Wild and Scenic River, which starts at Fort Benton and runs 149 miles downstream, has attracted visitors for hundreds of years.